AkashBabu/supervised-emitter/README.md

-## Why don't we just use the native event emitter library ?
+## Why don't we just use the native event emitter library?
 Because of the below features
 * Middleware support
 * Subscription chaining